 Managing dental problems at home

 If you can't get to a dentist ,these measures will help you to understand where to access care if you’re in pain, and support you in managing minor symptoms at home.
-We will be back from the 30th of December to help with emergency toothache and problems.

 Treat at home, or call usual dental practice for further advice